Country Music Association: CMA Country Christmas

 CMA Country Christmas is a holiday concert event featuring holiday songs performed by country artists.
 The concert is usually not aired live, as it is re-edited for later broadcast by CMA broadcast partner ABC.

-CMA Music Festival
+CMA Fest

-The CMA Music Festival is considered one of the largest country music festivals in the world, takes place in Nashville, TN every summer.
-Hundreds of thousands of fans flock to downtown Nashville, TN to listen to hundreds of artists perform on 11+ stages.
-All day long fans have a chance to meet their favorite country music artists at Fan Fair X. The four days of events are later re-edited into a three-hour special, also aired on ABC during the summer months.
+The CMA Fest, the longest-running Country Music festival in the world, takes place in downtown Nashville, TN every summer.
+Hundreds of thousands of fans flock to listen to hundreds of artists perform on 11+ stages.
+All day long fans have a chance to meet their favorite country music artists at Fan Fair X. The four days of events are later re-edited into a three-hour TV special, also aired on ABC during the summer months.